 Train Other Body Parts

-If your soreness is limited to a particular part of your body, then train another part.
+Train another part of your body if your soreness is limited to a particular area.
 Did leg day do you in?
 Focus on your back and chest muscles tomorrow.
 Are your biceps and triceps quivering every time you lift a coffee mug?
 Work on your abs during your next trip to the gym.
 You can often find some muscle group to challenge while giving the others a chance to heal.

 Find Relief With Foam Rolling or Massage